Veams/core/README.md

 4. How to write your classes?
 5. How to extend your project?

-### Documentation
+#### Documentation

 - http://www.veams.org/methodology/

 ## Veams-Sass

-In the most general sense Veams provided very useful Sass frameworks:
+In the most general sense Veams provide very useful Sass frameworks:

 - Foundation
 - Bootstrap Sass